EstherPimentel/EstherPimentel/README.md

 ## Hi there 👋

-Meu nome é Esther e sou estudante de Desenvolvimento de Software e UX/UI desde 2021.
+My name is Esther and I've been a Software Development and UX/UI student since 2021.

 ##